cQQkie-dev/gsm-monitor/README.md

   * builds the **Docker Image** on top of an **ubuntu22.04** base image and uses more recent versions of **gnuradio** as well as [bkerler's fork](https://github.com/bkerler/gr-gsm) of **gr-gsm**
   * creates an output directory for **gsm-monitor**
   * *ENTRYPOINT* is **gsm-monitor**

+* ***gsm-monitor.service***:
+  * a systemd service configuration file
+  * enables autostart of monitoring for e.g. Raspberry Pi on startup
+  * enables pluck-and-play monitoring on Raspberry Pis

 * ***run.sh:***
   * needs a frequency as input